scaars10/scaars10.github.io/posts/pecan-raft.md

 I decided to build **PecanRaft** to prove my understanding.
 The reality, however, was a humbling lesson in the difference between theoretical comprehension and engineering practice.
 This blog isn't about a production-ready system.
 My implementation was far from it.
 Instead, it's about the specific, often painful lessons I learned when the clean abstractions of the paper met the messy reality of code, threads, and network failures.

-*This blog was written five years after  I learned that distributed systems are 10% algorithm and 90% "wait, why did it deadlock again?"
+*This blog was written five years after I learned that distributed systems are 20% algorithms and 80% ‘I don’t know what state the system is actually in right now.'
 The code hasn't changed since then, but my understanding certainly has.*

 ---

 ## 2. The Illusion of Simplicity